 What to watch out for: taking too much cash.
-Make sure you have enough equity that the funds you take out of your home won’t leave you with a loan-to-value ratio of more than 80%, post-refinance.
-Exceeding that ratio means that you’ll have to buy private mortgage insurance, which can easily cost 1% of the loan value every year.
+Make sure you have enough equity, so you don't end up with a loan-to-value ratio of more than 80%, post-refinance.
+Exceeding that ratio means that you'll have to buy private mortgage insurance, which can easily cost 1% of the loan value every year.
 On a $250,000 mortgage, that would be $2,500 annually.

 It makes sense to refinance your mortgage if the interest savings are greater than your closing costs.
-How can you determine that?
-First, find your breakeven point — otherwise known as the point at which savings from refinancing outweigh the cost of the new loan.
-For example, let’s say your closing costs are $2,800 for a mortgage that will cut your monthly payment by $300 monthly.
-Ten months in, you’ll earn back (or “recapture” to use industry parlance) your closing costs and then some, a good deal if you have a number of years left on your mortgage.
+How is that determined?
+First, find your breakeven point — otherwise known as the point at which refinance savings outweigh new loan costs.
+For example, let's say your closing costs are $2,800 for a new mortgage that offers $300 in monthly savings.
+Ten months in, you'll earn back (or recapture) your closing costs and then some.
+It's a good deal if you have a number of years left on your mortgage.

 What to watch out for: closing costs always accompany a refinance.
-Make sure you will own your home long enough to cover the closing costs you’ll pay to get the lower payment.
-If you’re planning on selling your home before that breakeven point, refinancing isn’t for you right now.
+Make sure you will own your home long enough to cover the closing costs you'll pay to get the lower payment.
+If you're planning on to sell before that breakeven point, refinancing isn't for you right now.

 Like any major financial transaction, refinancing a mortgage requires a commitment of time and energy.
-Know that you’ll be expected to provide a variety of paperwork, so try to always be available — especially if your aim is to cash in some equity.
-The sooner you meet deadlines, the sooner you’ll see your money.
+Know that you'll be expected to provide a variety of paperwork.
+So try to always be available — especially if your goal is to cash in equity.
+The sooner you meet deadlines, the sooner you'll see your money.